 In the ever-evolving landscape of cyber threats, there’s no such thing as a ‘set it and forget it’ approach to security.
 Attackers are constantly evolving their techniques, so your defenses must adapt as well.

 For business owners, regularly reviewing and updating your security measures is essential to make sure that you secure your app, just like routinely servicing a vehicle.
-Set calendar reminders to reassess policies, test incident response plans, and employee training.
+Set calendar reminders to reassess policies, test incident response plans, and provide employee training.
 Subscribe to security newsletters to stay informed on the latest threats and best practices.

 Investing time and resources into robust cybersecurity may seem daunting, but it’s a small price compared to the devastating costs of a major data breach.
 By following the steps outlined here, you’ll be well on your way to protecting your business applications and data for the long haul.